bobbydurrett/miscpython/README.md

 * `elapsedtoseconds.py` - Convert sqlplus elapsed time to seconds

 * `alternating.py` - Split a list of lines into two lists

+* `gethostcounts.py` - Get count of connections from external hosts from listener log.